Scouting in New York

 Scouting in New York has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.
-The first National Boy Scouts of America (BSA) Headquarters was in New York City, and the Girl Scouts of the USA National Headquarters is currently located at 420 5th Avenue, New York, New York.
+The first National Boy Scouts of America (BSA) Headquarters was in New York City, and the Girl Scouts of the USA National Headquarters is currently located at 420 Fifth Avenue, New York City.

 Early history (1910-1950)

-On September 10, 1910, S. F. Lester of Troy, New York, became the very first person to hold the Scouting leadership position of Scoutmaster (approved by the BSA).
+On September 10, 1910, S. F. Lester of Troy, New York, became the first person to hold the Scouting leadership position of Scoutmaster (approved by the BSA).
 He received his certification from the BSA headquarters in New York City.
 In 1910 he led a group of 30 scouts at Camp Ilium, in Pownal, Vermont.
 Camp Ilium was the starting point of the Boy Scout Movement for Troy, and Pownal.
 Pownal is only 35 mi away from Troy.

 Following the lead of the State of Michigan, the State of New York formed its own Forest Scouts.
 This group was formed in response to a number of late 19th century and early 20th century forest fires and were effectively "auxiliary fire wardens".

 The 1924 National Order of the Arrow Lodge Meeting was held at Kanohwanke Scout Camp near Tuxedo, New York and the 1929 National Lodge Meeting was held at Philadelphia, Pennsylvania.

+The Boy Scouts of America National Headquarters were established in 1910 in New York City and opened in January 1911.

 Recent history (1950-present)

 In the 1970s and again in the 1990s, upstate New York went through a huge consolidation of small, historic councils.

-In recent years, New York has also been home to smaller, independent scouting organizations.

 Scouting today

 Boy Scouts

-There are seventeen Boy Scouts of America (BSA) local councils in New York.
+There are fourteen Boy Scouts of America (BSA) local councils in New York.

 Allegheny Highlands Council

 The Allegheny Highlands Council serves Scouts in Chautauqua, Cattaraugus, and Allegany counties in New York and McKean and Potter counties in Pennsylvania.
-Its Service Center is located in Falconer, New York, and is visible on Hough Hill from Route 86.
+Its Service Center is located in Falconer, New York.

+History

+In 1917, the Dunkirk Council was formed, closing in 1918.

+In 1917, the Olean Council was formed, closing in 1918.

+In 1917, the Salamanca Council was formed, closing in 1919.

+In 1917, the Jamestown Council (#382) was formed, changing its name to the Chautauqua County Council (#382) in 1925.
+It changed its name again to the Chautauqua Lake Area Council (#382) in 1932.

+In 1932, Chautauqua Lake Area Council (#382) was created, and in 1929 the Lake Shore Council (#407) was created.
+Both councils merged in 1941 to become the Chautauqua County Council (#382).